BU-IE-360/spring24-abdullahkayacan-boun/index.md

-[link to my journal](https://bu-ie-360.github.io/spring24-abdullahkayacan-boun/): This is the link you need to provide in the Google Forms.
+[link to my journal](https://bu-ie-360.github.io/spring24-abdullahkayacan-boun/): This is the link you need to provide for HW0.